Safety system testing: The systems we absolutely must not break

 It requires a level of restraint that’s quite foreign to typical penetration testing methodology, where “proof” usually means “I actually did the thing and here’s the evidence”.

-• Alternative protocol: Modbus TCP (port 10503)
+• Protocol: Modbus TCP (port 502)

-The safety PLC exists in the simulator architecture but requires careful consideration during testing.
+These relays require careful consideration during testing.
 The simulator is a safe environment where mistakes don’t cause physical consequences, but developing good safety testing habits matters.
 If you learn to test safety systems carelessly in a simulator, you’ll test them carelessly in production, and that’s when people might get hurt.

 What the simulator allows